-Deleting a Lane Connector also deletes any Routes passing through the Lane Connector.
+Deleting a Lane Connector will also delete the following:

+- Any Routes passing through the Lane Connector.
 Any traffic flow allocated to Routes which are deleted will be de-allocated and the Actual Flows Matrix in the Traffic Flows View will show a flow deficit reflecting this.
 The flow on Routes through the deleted Lane Connector should be reassigned either to Routes through other Lanes Connectors or to any Routes through new Lane Connectors replacing the deleted Lane Connector.
 This can be done either manually using the Route List View or by reassigning automatically by choosing 'Assign OD Flows to Routes based on current Scenario'.
-More information is given in the section on the Scenarios View.

-3.3.9.
+More information is given in the section on the Scenarios View. - Any Lane Based Flows passing through the Lane Connector.
+The deleted traffic flow should be added back into the model onto a different Lane Connector to reflect how traffic will use Lanes after the Lane Connector has been deleted.
+The Network Layout View's Flow Consistency Mode is useful for checking that all flows have been correctly added back.

+4.3.8.
 Defining Network Entry and Exit Points using Zones

-Zones are used in LinSig to define entry and exit points to and from the modelled Network.
+Zones are used in LinSig to define entry and exit points to and from Matrix Based regions of a LinSig Network.
 Zones define the start and end point of traffic movements through the Network.
-All traffic flows start from a Zone and end at a Zone.
+All Matrix Based traffic flows start from a Zone and end at a Zone.
 Zones are also used in the Traffic Flows View to reference the start and end points of traffic movements entered in the Traffic Flow Views Origin-Destination matrices.